Please note that selected forms will open in a separate and secured Dulwich College International website.

 The close collaboration among our Colleges gives our students unique opportunities to participate in network events and benefit from the group's relationships with leading educational and artistic organisations.

 We encourage students and parents to visit our campus to learn more and meet the College leadership team.
 Please schedule an appointment or if you are unable to visit at this time, enjoy a virtual tour and stay in touch through our community newsletter.

-To apply please review the admissions criteria below and complete the application form.
-Please refer to our admissions booklet and commonly asked questions below for more information.
+To apply, please review the admissions criteria below and complete the application form.
+Please refer to our admissions booklet and frequently asked questions below for more information.
 Our admissions team is also on hand to guide families through the process.
 Please contact us by email or call +86(10) 6454 9014/16/17.

 Students wishing to enrol in the College must hold a foreign passport and a valid work (Z) dependent Chinese visa.
 Those who are unsure about eligibility to attend an international school should speak with the Admissions team before submitting an application.